-Your personal data will only be stored for as long as is necessary for the purpose in question or to comply with laws and regulations.
+Your personal data will only be retatined for as long as is necessary for the intended purpose or to comply with laws and regulations.
 We will delete your personal data as soon as the regulatory retaining period has ended.

-It may happen that we need to share your personal data with third parties, such as:
+It may be necessary for us to transfer your personal data to third parties, such as parties involved in:

-- Third parties involved in the processing of your personal data, such as service providers in the field of ICT or communication, or other service providers who provide us with their support services
+- The processing of your personal data, such as service providers in ICT or communication.

-Third parties who receive your personal data are responsible for compliance with the privacy legislation.
+Third parties that receive your personal data are responsible for compliance with privacy legislation.
 We are not responsible and / or liable for this.
-If a third party is to be regarded as a processor, we will sign a processor agreement with this third party that meets the requirements of the privacy legislation.
-Such an agreement dictates the careful handling of your data.
+If a third party is to be regarded as a processor, we will conclude a processing agreement with this third party that meets the requirements of the privacy legislation.
+This serves for careful handling of your data.

-We have taken appropriate technical and organizational measures to protect your personal data against unauthorized or unlawful processing and against loss, destruction, damage, adaptation or disclosure.
+We have taken appropriate technical and organizational measures to protect your personal data against unauthorized or unlawful processing and against loss, destruction, damage, modification or disclosure.

-If you have any questions about this or if you think your details are being violated, please contact us via the contact details listed at the bottom of this page.
+If you have any questions about this or if you believe that your data has been violated, please contact us using the contact details listed at the bottom of this page.

 - Right of inspection.
-This means that you can request access to the processed personal data we have of you
+This means that you can request access to inspect your own processed personal data we retain

-- Right of rectification or improvement.
-If your details are incorrectly or incompletely processed, you can request an adjustment
+- Right of rectification or correction.
+If your data are incorrectly or incompletely processed, you can request an adjustment

 - Right of removal.
 You can request us to delete your personal data.
 There may be circumstances in which this is not or not entirely possible, for example if we are obliged to keep your data for a certain period of time due to legal obligations.